stewamag/Heart_Disease/README.md

 <img width="631" alt="Screen Shot 2022-11-07 at 7 54 35 PM" src="https://user-images.githubusercontent.com/106691255/200472701-1f2221e4-f57f-4c12-bfa8-3c1b0c13cdeb.png">

-## Machine Learning Model
+## Machine Learning Model:

 View the Machine Learning Model [here](https://github.com/stewamag/Heart_Disease/blob/main/Heart_Pandas_Pickle.ipynb).

 In this machine learning analysis, we look to explore the relationship of various demographic and health variables with heart disease to see if we can predict whether someone is likely to have a cardiac event or not.

-Machine Learning Goal: To use the data to predict whether a user will suffer from a heart attack with 80% accuracy.
+**Machine Learning Goal**: To use the data to predict whether a user will suffer from a heart attack with 80% accuracy.

-Implications: By using key variables to predict whether or not a subject is likely to have a heart event, the individual can take steps to change their lifestyle to prevent it before it happens.
+**Implications**: By using key variables to predict whether or not a subject is likely to have a heart event, the individual can take steps to change their lifestyle to prevent it before it happens.

-Data Variables Explored:
+**Data Variables Explored**:
-Age
+  - Age
-Sex
+  - Sex
-Chest Pain Type
+  - Chest Pain Type
-Resting Blood Pressure
+  - Resting Blood Pressure
-Cholesterol
+  - Cholesterol
-Fasting Blood Pressure
+  - Fasting Blood Pressure
-Resting ECG
+  - Resting ECG
-Max Heart Rate
+  - Max Heart Rate
-Exercise Induced Angina
+  - Exercise Induced Angina
-Previous Peak
+  - Previous Peak
-Heart Rate Slope
+  - Heart Rate Slope

-## Preliminary Data Preprocessing
+## Preliminary Data Preprocessing:

 View Code for the Data Preprocessing [here](https://github.com/stewamag/Heart_Disease/blob/main/heart_disease_clean_data.ipynb).